 Best Budget Graphics Card

-A GPU is most likely the most expensive hardware in a powerful gaming rig, but it doesn’t have to cost a fortune to get a decent amount of power so that you can play your favorite games at full resolution.
-We actually have both an AMD gaming graphics card and an NVIDIA graphics card in this category, where the AMD card is a tiny little bit older and the NVIDIA GPU is a brand-new bestselling graphics card released back in October 2016 that we highly recommend to anyone wanting the best budget graphics card right now.
-Our AMD recommendation is the new AMD Radeon RX 460, a 4 GB GDDR5 graphics card with a 1090 MHz clock speed, a 256-bit memory bus and support for 4K UHD resolution at 120Hz, and finally AMD FreeSync.
+A GPU is most likely the most expensive hardware in a powerful gaming rig, but it doesn’t have to cost a fortune to get a decent amount of power so that you can play your favorite games at 1080p resolution.
+We actually have both an AMD gaming graphics card and a NVIDIA graphics card in this category, where the AMD card is a tiny little bit older and the NVIDIA GPU is a newer bestselling graphics card released back in October 2016 that we highly recommend to anyone wanting the best budget graphics card right now.
+Our AMD recommendation is the AMD Radeon RX 460, a 4 GB GDDR5 graphics card with a 1220 MHz clock speed, a 256-bit memory bus, support for 4K UHD resolution, and finally AMD FreeSync.

-Our top NVIDIA graphics card in this category, the NVIDIA GeForce GTX 1050 Ti (04G-P4-6253-KR) needs a recommend minimum power supply of only 300W, and it has a good 4 GB GDDR5 memory and support for DX12 (DirectX 12 OSD).
-This great GPU is also NVIDIA G-SYNC ready as well and you can easily achieve 144FPS on many games with this inexpensive GPU so be sure to pair this GPU up with the best 144Hz monitor if you want the best gaming experience.
-The GTX 1050 Ti (Pascal) has a price sitting at around $140 as of January 2017, though the actual price might have changed when you click on the link above.
-The NVIDIA GeForce GTX 1050 Ti is more efficient per Watt and clearly the best affordable graphics card.
+Our top NVIDIA graphics card in this category, the NVIDIA GeForce GTX 1050 Ti (04G-P4-6253-KR) needs a recommended minimum power supply of only 300W, and it has a good 4 GB GDDR5 memory and support for DX12 (DirectX 12 OSD).
+Besides offering G-Sync, you can even achieve 144FPS on many popular and competitive games at 1080p though with tuned down settings; So, be sure to pair this GPU up with a proper 144Hz gaming monitor, if you want to get the edge over your opponents in competitive games.
+The GTX 1050 Ti (Pascal) has a price sitting at around $150 at the moment (July 2017).
+The NVIDIA GeForce GTX 1050 Ti is more efficient per Watt and clearly the best Nvidia budget graphics card.

 Mid-Tier Graphics Processing Unit